galymax/People-Page-React/README.md

 ## Bonus
 1. Rename the CSS files to `.scss` extension and refactor the CSS to Sass (Nested selectors).
+2. Put all text contents of the Components in the state and embed it in the JSX.

 ![alt-text](NNP.png 'Reference Image')